blastmaster/sysmap/README.md

 ```
     sysquery -f path/to/db/file -o path/to/file
 ```
-This will write the output to the given file instead of std::cout
+This will write the output to the given file instead of stdout

 ## License